goi42/SU-lhcb-MC-gen/CONTRIBUTING.md

 # CONTRIBUTING
-Once you've made your changes, do
+Once you've made your changes, do:
 ```bash
 git checkout -b <username>/<descriptive-moniker>
 git add <path(s)/to/your/changes>